DFKI-NLP/dfki-nlp.github.io/content/post/acl2022/index.md

 projects: []
 ---

-Two papers from DFKI-NLP authors have been accepted for publication at ACL 2022, the 60th Annual Meeting of the Association for Computational Linguistics.
+Three papers from DFKI-NLP authors have been accepted for publication at ACL 2022, the 60th Annual Meeting of the Association for Computational Linguistics.
 The conference is planned to be a hybrid meeting and will take place in Dublin, Ireland, from May 22nd through May 27th, 2022.
 One paper is on evaluating pre-trained encoders on the task of low-resource NER across several English and German datasets, the other analyzes relation classification evaluation and suggests that using F1 weightings other than micro-F1 tells us much more about model performance, e.g. on imbalanced datasets.
+The third paper proposs a novel approach to encode and inject hierarchical structure information explicitly into an extractive, transformer-based summarization model.

+{{< cite page="/publication/acl2022-ruan" view="4" >}}
 {{< cite page="/publication/acl2022-repl4nlp-chen-fewie" view="4" >}}
 {{< cite page="/publication/acl2022-nlppower-harbecke-f1" view="4" >}}